 - If your course is selected, expect to provide us with imagery and course details for marketing one week from acceptance.

-Currently, we offer courses in two locations: one in the Peruvian Amazon, and the other in India’s Western Ghats.
+Most of our courses take place at 5 locations: 2 in the Peruvian Amazon, Peruvian cloud forest, the Osa Peninsula in Costa Rica, and India’s Western Ghats.
 Click here to learn about the facilities and wildlife at each site.
 Final site decisions can be made in consultation with our staff if you are unsure about this choice at the time of the application.

 This will be fully customized to your activities and lesson plans, but due to the compressed timelines of our courses, your days will be quite intensive (~10 hours long).
 We have 2- and 3-week course formats, and we try to utilize that time fully.

 Typically, lectures may be conducted after dark with a provided projector at each field site, with activities conducted during the day.
 Activities may also be structured around the three meals provided at each site each day.
-At Fringe Ford, meal timings are flexible but at EBLA (aka CICRA), they will be fixed as follows (breakfast: 6 am – 7 am; lunch: 12 pm – 1 pm; dinner: 6:30 pm to 7:30 pm)
+For example, at our site in India (Fringe Ford) meal timings are flexible but at the Los Amigos Station in Peru they will be fixed as follows (breakfast: 6 am – 7 am; lunch: 12 pm – 1 pm; dinner: 6:30 pm to 7:30 pm)

 Minimum course numbers: